22 Simple Ways to Be a Responsible Tourist

 If you intend to share a photo of someone to your social media, or any public platform, it’s important to have explicit consent to do so.
 This is especially important if that person belongs to a minority group or different culture, or if the person is a child.

-Sharing images of impoverished, or less developed communities for self-gratification is an unfortunate symptom of the White Saviour Industrial Complex.
+Sharing images of poverty, or lower-income communities for self-gratification is an unfortunate symptom of the White Saviour Industrial Complex.

-So how can you be a responsible tourist when taking photos?
+So how can you be a responsible tourist when taking photos, videos, or creating travel content?
 The first step is to be intentional, and be transparent about those intentions.
 If you’d like a photo of a local person for your travel blog, for example, let them know that.

-The second step is to simply ask for their consent!
-Ask if it’s ok to share the photo on your Instagram, or on your blog.
+The second step is to simply ask for their consent.
+Ask if it’s ok to share the photo or video on your Instagram, or on your blog.
+If you’re in a crowded setting and it’s not possible to capture photos or videos without capturing strangers, use cropping, blurring, or creative framing to reduce the amount of faces captured.

 By minimizing how often you fly, you can significantly reduce your carbon footprint.
 It’s hard to wrap your head around how much carbon a flight produces, but it’s really important to understand that it’s a lot.
 In fact, one return flight can generate more CO2 than citizens of some countries produce in an entire year.